- Vice-Chancellor's Advisory Board

 As per the conditions under Part F of the Progression Policy, students may Show Cause to the Academic Senate against exclusion or being placed on conditional enrolment for unsatisfactory academic performance, on the grounds defined under the Progression Policy as procedural unfairness, or misadventure and extenuating circumstances under the Disruption to Studies Policy.
-The Chair or Deputy Chair of Academic Senate and the Pro Vice-Chancellor, Learning Transformations or nominee comprise the panel responsible for determining Show Cause Outcomes on behalf of the Academic Senate, that there are no valid grounds on which to uphold an appeal, and therefore that the appeal will be dismissed.
+The Chair or Deputy Chair of Academic Senate and the Pro Vice-Chancellor, Learning Transformations or nominee comprise the panel responsible for determining Show Cause Outcomes on behalf of the Academic Senate.

 The Secretariat is responsible for assembling the panel (as per the conditions under the Progression Policy) and preparing the documentation for review.

 The School Work Plan Committee makes amendments to the School Work Plan Policy, considers disputes on Individual Work Plans and reviews any conflicts or non-traditional requests.
 The Policy is generally distributed to the wider school for confirmation before being approved by the University Work Plan Committee (UWPC).